lumoslabs/aleph/docs/ADVANCED_CONFIGURATION.md

 - auth_type (`saml`/`database`/`disabled`)

 #### Database (RailsAdmin) Authorization
-One quirk: you need to have auth_type set to `disabled` to create the first user with role *Admin*.
+One quirk: you need to have auth_type set to `disabled` to create the first user with role *admin*.
 Then you can change to `database` and use that first user to create other users and roles.

 #### SAML Authorization
 If you are using SAML authorization you can specify additional configuration file `auth-attribute-map.yml`.

-This file will be ingested as is into `root_dir/config`
+This file used for ingesting IDP provided user attributes into the user record; the most important of these is `role`.

+Additionally, you need to configure `saml_issuer`, and `saml_name_identifier_format` in [config.yml](../config/example/config.yml) and have the `SAML_IDP_CERT`, `SAML_METADATA_URL`, and `SAML_SSO_TARGET` env variables set.

 ## Alert Emails
 You can configure Aleph to email recipients about the status of Alerts.
 To do this you have to supply `smtp_settings` and a `default_url_host`.
+You will also need to set the `SMTP_PASSWORD` environment variable.

 This configurational is optional but important if you want to get the most out of Alerts.
 The below example file provides a pretty good guide.